ksandilands/test_rep_1/README.md

 # test_rep_1
-Thi is a rest rep
+This is a test repo